15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 2. Weimaraner

-Weimaraners are beautiful dogs that originate from Germany.
-Their coats come in blue, gray, and silver gray, so the color really stands out when they have amber eyes.
-Due to the breed’s stunning, sleek appearance, they are often referred to as the “Gray Ghost.”
+Weimaraners are beautiful dogs from Germany.
+Their coats come in blue, gray, and silver gray, which really stands out when they have amber eyes.
+Due to the dog’s stunning, sleek appearance, they are often called the “Gray Ghost.”

-These dogs are fearless and obedient and behave incredibly well around young children.
-Although they are vigilant, they are also remarkably playful, making them a well-balanced companion for any family dynamic.
+Weimaraners are fearless and obedient and behave incredibly well around young children.
+Although they are vigilant, they are also remarkably playful, making them well-balanced companions for any family dynamic.

 3. Rhodesian Ridgeback

 The Rhodesian Ridgeback is a stunning breed that can weigh as much as 85 pounds.
-At the same time, this dog is astonishingly nimble, with incredible athleticism and speed.
+They are also astonishingly agile, with incredible athleticism and speed.
 Their coats come in different variations of wheaten colors, such as light wheaten or red wheaten, which complements their amber eyes.

 4. Australian Shepherd